Islandora/documentation/docs/user-documentation/creating-a-node.md

 you created and you should see the image along with its descriptive metadata.

 ![The file is now loaded, return to the main site to view](../assets/final-loaded-image.jpg)

+!!!
+Tip "Islandora Quick Lessons"
+    Learn more with this video on [Adding Content](https://youtu.be/G52is7iFkG4).